foz/foz.github.com/macosx.md

     port show [package]
 	sudo port uninstall --follow-dependents all # DELETE ALL!!!

+I find MacPorts easier to use than the [Fink](http://www.finkproject.org/).
+There's an interesting alternative called [homebrew](http://mxcl.github.com/homebrew/) that uses Ruby and Git.

-Useful setup ports to install:
+### Useful packages to install:
 ------------------------------

-For osx development:
+For development:

 	ImageMagick
 	git-core +svn +bash_completion